schenkmartin/openshift-examples/stackgres/demodb/README.md

 # oc-demodb: Use oc and YML files to create a Stackgres PostgreSQL cluster with backup
-Tested with Openshift 4.15, Stackgres 1.13.
+Tested with Openshift 4.15 (crc), Stackgres 1.13.
+CRC was started with additional resources to run the tests:`crc start -m 24000 -d 256 -c `

 Deploy a minimal PostgreSQL cluster with 2 replicas.

 Further customize the deployment by creating initial users and databases.

 S3 storage is emulated by a single node Minio docker container.
-Sadly this deployment of Minio does not provide the adminstrative REST api.
-User and access key creation is manual:
+The single node deployment of Minio does not provide the adminstrative REST api.
+User and access key creation is manual.